IBM/watson-discovery-sdu-with-assistant/README.md

 #### Import the document

-As shown in the video below, launch the **Watson Discovery** tool and create a **new data collection** by selecting the **Upload your own data** option.
+As shown below, launch the `Watson Discovery` tool and create a new data collection by selecting the `Upload your own data` option.
 Give the data collection a unique name.
-When prompted, select and upload the `ecobee3_UserGuide.pdf` file located in your local `data` directory.
+When prompted, select and upload the `ecobee3_UserGuide.pdf` file located in the `data` directory of your local repo.

 ![upload_data_into_collection](doc/source/images/upload-disco-file-for-sdu.gif)